DavidPolonkai/Flat_manager/README.md

 # Flat_manager

-This angular project is an assignment for Information System Building subject.\
+This angular project is an assignment for Information System Building subject.

 ## Manual
-First install the dependencies with:\
+All the commands are have to be executed in the project directory First install the dependencies with:\
 `npm install`\
 \